 2013 Puppeteer/Physical performer, In The Night Garden Live, Minor Entertainment, Will Tuckett and Helen Eastman, O2 Arena and Tour

 2018-2019 Mary Dunne Theatre school, London.
 Regular drama workshops with young people.

 2011 onwards Creative Spotlight, facilitated various workshops involving drama at secondary and primary schools across London.

-In order to gain a greater understanding of movement, the body, and his practise, he is currently studying at Central, and now has an approach influenced by Body Mind Centring, Emile Jaque- Delcroze’s Eurythmics, and Cognitive science; with a particular interest in the role of stillness, rhythm, music and metaphor in creating embodied action.
+In order to gain a greater understanding of movement, the body, and his practise, he completed an MA in Movement: Directing and Teaching at Royal Central School of Speech and Drama in 2019, and now has an approach influenced by experiential anatomy, Emile Jaques-Dalcroze’s Eurythmics, Lecoq's sense of play and cognitive science; with a particular interest in the role of stillness, rhythm and metaphor in creating embodied action.

 Devising movement, chorus work, comedy, physical theatre, inclusive practice, reading music, drums and percussion, clown, comedy, physical theatre, improvisation, children’s theatre, puppetry, chorus, writer